PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

   </tbody>
 </table>

-In the official PaddleX Docker image, TensorRT is installed by default.
-The high-performance inference plugin can then accelerate inference using the Paddle Inference TensorRT subgraph engine.
+The official PaddleX Docker images come with the Paddle2ONNX plugin pre-installed, allowing PaddleX to convert model formats on demand.
+In addition, the GPU version of the image includes TensorRT, so the high-performance inference plugin can leverage the Paddle Inference TensorRT subgraph engine for accelerated inference.

 **Please note that the aforementioned Docker image refers to the official PaddleX image described in [Get PaddleX via Docker](../installation/installation.en.md#21-get-paddlex-based-on-docker), rather than the PaddlePaddle official image described in [PaddlePaddle Local Installation Tutorial](../installation/paddlepaddle_install.en.md#installing-paddlepaddle-via-docker).
 For the latter, please refer to the local installation instructions for the high-performance inference plugin.**

 #### 1.1.2 Installing the High-Performance Inference Plugin Locally

+**It is recommended to install the Paddle2ONNX plugin first before installing the high-performance inference plugin, so that PaddleX can convert model formats when needed.**

 **To install the CPU version of the high-performance inference plugin:**